 Are SKUs disappearing from stock?
 Is it getting consumed faster than the previous week?
 Are there more backorders?
 Keeping a close eye on inventory KPIs can help you identify opportunities for inventory management optimization.

 No matter how you manage your inventory, always make sure that you have enough safety stock on hand, are regularly auditing your inventory, and tracking SKU units as they travel through the supply chain.
 These processes will help prevent shortages that produce bottlenecks.

 Take delays into account

 Considering supply chains are made up of so many moving parts, delays are inevitable.
 As such, make sure to build in extra time where necessary to avoid bottlenecks.

 This means reordering inventory before you run out, and leaving enough time for freight shipping and warehouse receiving.

 Many bottlenecks result from not having enough inventory on hand to meet consumer demand.

 Ecommerce businesses should therefore hone their demand forecasting strategies to ensure that they order just enough of the right SKUs to satisfy demand without over- or under-stocking.

-Try getting feedback from customers on their product preferences, and analyse order histories to identify demand patterns and further improve forecasting.
+Try getting feedback from customers on their product preferences, and analyze order histories to identify demand patterns and further improve forecasting.

 Strengthen supply chain agility